doc4d/docs/docs/Develop/structure-editor.md

 :::

-**4D Server**: If you resize a table image using 4D Server, the table is resized for all users in the Design environment.

 ### Moving table images

-You can move table images to regroup them according to function or to reorganize the **Structure editor** window.
+You can move table images to regroup them according to function or to reorganize the Structure editor window.
 You can also align them to improve the readability of the structure.
 Any relations are redrawn automatically to correspond with the new table locations.

-**To move a table image manually:**

-1. Click on the name of a table and drag it using the mouse cursor.
-   *(Drag the table name bar only.
-Dragging other parts of the table image may produce different effects, such as creating a new table relation or changing the size of the table image.)*
+To move a table image manually, click on the name of a table and drag it using the mouse cursor.
+Drag the table name bar only.
+Dragging other parts of the table image may produce different effects, such as creating a new table relation or changing the size of the table image.

-**4D Server** : If you move a table image when using **4D Server**, the table appears in its new location for all users in the Design environment.

 **To align two or more tables:**